 - Potential for high-quality images

-- Huge time investment to learn software (you can browse more tutorials here)
+- Huge time investment to learn software (you can browse more Photoshop tutorials here)

 Carla Kabbabe, owner and founder of Claurete jewelry, built a three-person team who collaborates on product photography for the brand.
 “I understand if someone is earlier in their career, but talented and going to excel in the future,” she says.

 If you have someone who has expressed an interest in learning Photoshop, this could be a great opportunity for them to learn a new skill.
-If you already have skilled graphic designers on staff, they probably know how to remove backgrounds from product images.
+If you already have skilled graphic designers on staff, they probably know how to produce perfect product photos on white background in Photoshop.

-As mentioned above, even skilled Photoshoppers might need a lot of time — up to an hour per image — to remove the background from a product photo.
+As mentioned above, even skilled Photoshop users might need a lot of time—up to an hour per image—to remove the background from a product photo.
 If you have to add the time (and cost) of training a new employee on Photoshop, you could be looking at a significant net productivity loss for that employee while they learn the software.

 And while spending all day cutting out product images might sound like a lot of fun, it isn’t.
-It is tedious, boring, and sometimes stressful.
+It’s tedious, boring, and often stressful.
 Make sure your employee really wants to take on this responsibility before you try adding this to their plate.
-And, check in regularly to make sure they’re still happy with the work.
-You might consider adding additional incentives (such as bonus pay based on number of edited images) to ensure they don’t become disgruntled.
+And check in regularly to see if they’re still happy with the work.
+You might consider additional incentives (such as bonus pay based on number of edited images) to ensure they don’t become disgruntled.